TequilaLime/scheduler-challenge/README.md

 The second one is about checking the performance of the solution.
 Please don't consider it as a required part of a challenge, it is only a tool to compare different implementations.
 But do have in mind that **the most performant solution** is needed.

+## Additional Assumptions I made due to lack of requirement for business logic

+- When creating a meeting with participants provided that do not exist id database, the meeting is created without them.

+## Implementation flaws:
+- The Redis transaction are not atomic with postgres transactions.
+(I simply didn't have time for thorough solution)
+- The Redis persistence implementation targets performance rather that low maintenance.
+- The Redis in unprotected, no username or password provided.
+The reason is I could faster go to container cli without typing username and password, while debugging.
+This can be done easily.
+- Redis push end-points are implemented in controllers, this is an arguable decision!
+- Decided not to abstract Services, Entities, therefore code duplication might occur.
+- added servlet path as /scheduler, this is for semantic meaning.